afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 #### How to run:

- Execute the following commands to build the project from sources and start all required services, including Apache Flink and Apache Kafka clusters.
+In order to run the demo locally, execute the following commands which build the project from sources and start all required services, including the Apache Flink and Apache Kafka clusters.

 ```bash
 git clone https://github.com/afedulov/fraud-detection-demo